 Ribbons and bows also generally can’t be recycled.
-(Same goes for twine, string, and anything else long and stringy that will clog up recycling machines.)
+(Same goes for twine, string, and anything else long and stringy that will get caught in recycling machines.)

 (All those criteria are probably why the city of Boston, where I live, says to put all gift wrap in the trash.
-Boston has a search tool to check what we can recycle.
+Boston has a search tool to check what we can recycle in the city.
 If you live in a large-ish city, you probably have a similar website.)

 They also make paper ribbon that’s recycled and should be also recyclable.

-To minimize shipments, many of these gifts are available from EarthHero, which is one of the most sustainable online retailers.
-They have the trifecta of certifications that make an easy filter for sustainable brands:
+To minimize shipments, several of these gift ideas are available from EarthHero, which is one of the most sustainable online retailers.

 And they ship with plastic-free packaging (recycled paper padding, paper tape, and no slick marketing inserts).

 When I first heard about LARQ bottles, I thought they sounded bougie and unnecessary and a little ridiculous.
-Then I tried one and realized it’s actually much cooler than I expected.
+But now I’ve been using mine for more than a year and loving it.

 LARQ bottles have a UV-C light in the cap that automatically kills viruses and bacteria in your water, which also improves the taste of some tap water.
 (And keeps the inside of the bottle from getting stinky.)

 (But where it will help with the taste is hard to predict.
-In my experience so far, it made a surprisingly big difference in the taste in Northern Italy and in rural Greece.
+In my experience, it made a surprisingly big difference in the taste in Northern Italy and in rural Greece.
 In Boston, not so much.
 Not sure what that means it killed in my European water, but I guess I’m happy it did.)